Can I use solar panels to power a heat pump?

 Can you run a heat pump with solar?

-Yes, you can combine a heat pump heating system with solar panels.
+Yes, you can combine a heat pump system with solar panels.
 This pairing allows you to meet your heating and hot water needs while being environmentally friendly.
 Depending on the size of the solar array, it’s possible for the panels to produce the electricity needed to run a heat pump.

 This combo is popular for homeowners looking to reduce energy bills and reliance on the grid, while reducing their carbon footprint.